tlancaster6/RBA/README.md

 *Pseudotrophus demasoni* (a species of cichlid fish) soon after they had performed a courtship behavior.
 This posed a challenge, because the behavior was rare and unpredictable.
 This motivated us to develop a low-cost automated system that uses computer-vision to detect courtship behavior in real-time and notifies researchers via email, the code for which is found in this repository.
-While we developed this code primarily for internal use, it may serve as a useful resource for others seeking to develop similar real-time behavior detection systems.
+While we originally developed this code for internal use, it may serve as a useful resource for others seeking to develop similar real-time behavior detection systems.

 ## Conceptual Overview